Pearl A. Neas: Early life and education

 Neas was born in Liberty Hill, Texas, the daughter of Isaac Neas and Hester Idella Ottinger Neas.
 She graduated from Tyler Business College, and attended Southwestern University as a young woman, and throughout her life.

 Career

 Neas began working at Southwestern University in 1913, as secretary to the school's president.
 She became assistant registrar in 1917, and registrar in 1923, a position she held for almost forty years.
-She was also the school's director of publicity in the 1930s, director of the school's extension service, and wrote a brief history of the school.
+Neas was also the school's director of publicity in the 1930s, director of the school's extension service, and wrote a brief history of the school.
 She was one of the three founders of the Texas Association of Collegiate Registrars.
-In 1953, she was named to the Texas state advisory commission on school accreditation.
+In 1953, Neas was named to the Texas state advisory commission on school accreditation.

 Neas was a delegate to Democratic National Conventions.
-She campaigned for Lyndon B. Johnson, and frequently corresponded with Johnson and his wife, Lady Bird Johnson, to bring federal investment to Texas.
+She campaigned for Lyndon B. Johnson, and frequently corresponded with Johnson and his wife, Lady Bird, to bring federal investment to Texas.